 Narrows 2 Powerhouse is located downstream from Englebright Dam and receives the water to drive its turbine from Englebright Reservoir.

-This powerhouse supplements the Narrows 1 Powerhouse, which is owned by Pacific Gas and Electric Company and is located on the opposite side of the river.
+This powerhouse supplements Narrows 1 Powerhouse, which is owned by PG&E and is located on the opposite side of the river.

 New Bullards Bar minimum instream flow powerhouse – 150 Kilowatts